 Brings a whole new meaning to "I'm the best because you made me the best."

-In the pilot episode of Friends, Rachel resolves to change her shallow lifestyle funded by her father's money.
+In the pilot episode, Rachel resolves to change her shallow lifestyle funded by her father's money.
 The next time we see her, she's just gone on a huge shopping spree, laughing at the idea of getting a job, telling the others that she is qualified for nothing and how she was laughed out of several interviews and showing off her "I don't need a job, I have my new boots" boots.
 A casual viewing makes her just seem to be flighty and irreverent.
 Then you realize that she has an undertone of self-loathing, and she is actually trying to cope with the realization that she is entirely unequipped to live in the real world.

 This is made even more amusing when later on in the series her sister does the exact same thing, only fails completely whereas Rachel grew more independent as time went on, indicating the significant shift in her personality over the seasons.